superbrothers/kubernetes-docs/kubectl_plugin.md

 ## kubectl plugin

-Provides utilities for interacting with plugins.
+Provides utilities for interacting with plugins

 ### Synopsis